Pamet River marsh at golden hour, Truro Cape Cod

 How Friends of Pamet River supports this work.

 The Restoration Project is led and managed by the Town of Truro and its agency partners.
-Our role as a community nonprofit is to amplify and support: educating residents and visitors about why this matters, raising private dollars to fund complementary work the town's budget can't reach (long-term monitoring, education, salt-marsh science), and being a steady community voice for getting this restoration finished right.
+Our role as a community nonprofit is to be an ally — we amplify and support the Town's work rather than conducting our own investigative studies.
+That means educating residents and visitors about why this matters, raising private dollars to fund complementary work the town's budget can't reach (long-term monitoring, education, salt-marsh science), and being a steady community voice for getting this restoration finished right.

 When the river runs salt again, it will be one of the most consequential ecological restorations on outer Cape Cod in a generation.
 We intend to help see it through.